top of page

 Biography

 Duncan Stenhouse is a Canadian-British bass and composer.
-He is a newly appointed member of the Canadian Opera Company’s Ensemble Studio and a recent graduate of the Advanced Diploma in Opera at the Royal Academy of Music where he studied with Raymond Connell and Iain Ledingham.
-Originally born in County Antrim, Northern Ireland, Duncan has lived in many different places within the UK and Canada, spending most of his time between Calgary, St. John’s, London, and soon, Toronto.
+Named as one of Canadian Broadcasting Corporation’s “30 hot classical musicians under 30”, Duncan is currently singing as a young artist in the Canadian Opera Company’s Ensemble Studio, and is a recent graduate of the Advanced Diploma in Opera program at the Royal Academy of Music.
+Originally born in County Antrim, Northern Ireland, Duncan has lived in many different places within the UK and Canada, spending most of his time between Calgary, St. John’s, London, and now, Toronto.

 Duncan began his studies at Memorial School of Music and received a Bachelor of Music (Honours) in Voice Performance with a minor in Composition under the tutelage of Caroline Schiller, Eldon Murray, Andrew Staniland, and Clark Ross.
 He performed in a myriad of concerts, scenes shows, and operas at the school such as his performance as The Caterpillar in Will Todd’s Alice’s Adventures in Wonderland.
 Duncan also performed in the Halifax Summer Opera Festival during this time, as both Crespel in Offenbach’s Les Contes d’Hoffmann and Sarastro in Mozart’s Die Zauberflöte, a role in which Daphna Levit from Opera Canada stated that “his voice is outstanding”, and that he “exhibited the stern regal posture befitting the role.”

 Duncan had multiple compositions debuted at Memorial University and, in his final year of study, he gave a concert of his works performed in collaboration with contemporary ballet dancers from Dance Studio East.
-In total, Duncan wrote over twenty pieces while at Memorial, including chamber works, choral pieces, and a collection of solo works for a multitude of instruments.
 Duncan’s ambitions as a composer include writing full scale operas, song cycles, and orchestral works.
 He enjoys working with a mixture of mediums in his pieces and thoroughly loves when music merges with other artistic fields such as painting, poetry, dance, drama, and cinematography.

-After moving to London in 2020, Duncan commenced his studies in the Royal Academy of Music’s Master of Music program in Vocal Performance.
+While living in London, Duncan was a student at the Royal Academy of Music in their Master of Music program in Vocal Performance where he studied with Raymond Connell and Iain Ledingham.
 He sang as Bottom in the school’s production of Britten’s A Midsummer Night’s Dream, Spinelloccio and Notaio in Puccini’s Gianni Schicchi, and il Commendatore, John Claggart, Olin Blitch, and Count Walter in the school’s scenes shows.
-In 2022, Duncan continued his studies at the Academy in the Advanced Operatic Diploma program where he sang the roles of the Keeper of the Madhouse in Stravinsky’s The Rake’s Progress, Bartolo in Mozart’s Le Nozze di Figaro, Norton in Rossini’s La cambiale di matrimonio, and Superintendent Budd in Britten’s Albert Herring.
+Duncan continued his studies at the Academy in the Advanced Operatic Diploma program where he sang the roles of the Keeper of the Madhouse in Stravinsky’s The Rake’s Progress, Bartolo in Mozart’s Le Nozze di Figaro, Norton in Rossini’s La cambiale di matrimonio, and Superintendent Budd in Britten’s Albert Herring.

-Outside of the Academy, Duncan will sing the role of Colline in Puccini’s La bohème for Longborough Festival Opera and has previously sung Zaccaria in Uncovered Opera’s concert performance of Verdi’s Nabucco.
+Outside of the Academy, Duncan has sung the roles of Colline in Puccini’s La bohème for Longborough Festival Opera and Zaccaria in Uncovered Opera’s concert performance of Verdi’s Nabucco.
 He has sung as an Alvarez Young Artist with Garsington Opera, performing in the chorus and covering the roles of Waiter 3 and Boots in their award winning production of Strauss’ Der Rosenkavalier and in the chorus of Dvorák’s Rusalka.
 Duncan has also sung in the chorus of Puccini’s La bohème and Tosca with Opera Holland Park and Mozart’s Don Giovanni with Hurn Court Opera, where he also covered the role of Il Commendatore.

 In competition, Duncan has won the Newfoundland Provincial Music Festival, the Sarah Harrison Prize at the Hurn Court Opera Singer of the Year Competition, and the Sybil Tutton Opera Award from Help Musicians.
 He placed 3rd at the 50th FCMF Canadian National Music Festival, was a finalist at the Emmy Destinn Young Singers Competition for Czech repertoire, and also placed 3rd at Canadian Opera Company’s 10th Centre Stage Competition, where it was said that he sang with “a rich sound and an easy presence” and that “his voice is a true bass, sturdy and warm in timbre, with the requisite gravitas to do justice to the piece.”

-In the 2024/25 season, Duncan will debut in Canadian Opera Company’s Ensemble Studio where he will sing the roles of The High Priest of Baal in Verdi’s Nabucco, First Apprentice in Berg’s Wozzeck, and Zaretsky in Tchaikovsky’s Eugene Onegin.
-He will also cover the roles of The Bonze in Puccini’s Madama Butterfly, Assistant to Déscartes in Bilodeau & Bouchard’s La Reine-Garçon, Gremin in Tchaikovsky’s Eugene Onegin, and will role study Méphistophélès in Gounod’s Faust.
+In the 2024/25 season, Duncan debuts with Canadian Opera Company’s Ensemble Studio singing the roles of The High Priest of Baal in Verdi’s Nabucco, First Apprentice in Berg’s Wozzeck, and Zaretsky in Tchaikovsky’s Eugene Onegin.
+He also covers the roles of The Bonze in Puccini’s Madama Butterfly, Assistant to Déscartes in Bilodeau & Bouchard’s La Reine-Garçon, and Gremin in Tchaikovsky’s Eugene Onegin, and role studied Méphistophélès in Gounod’s Faust.

-Duncan is a passionate lover of language, studying linguistics for a year with Memorial University’s language department and teaching himself Russian lyric diction so that he could perform in the language.
+Duncan is a passionate lover of linguistics, studying it for a year with Memorial University’s language department and teaching himself Russian and Czech lyric diction so that he could perform in the languages.
 Duncan worked extensively with Lada Valešová at the Royal Academy of Music to enhance his proficiency with Russian phonetics.
 His knowledge of Russian IPA has allowed him to coach and phonetically transcribe for a number of young Canadian singers and conductors.
-He is now working hard at becoming equally proficient in Czech lyric diction and is loving every minute of this new linguistic challenge.
+He has also done work on Czech with the Emmy Destinn foundation in London and recently performed in their concert celebration of Dvořák, Smetena, and Janáček.

 bottom of page